w3f/polkadot-spec/host-spec/parachains/messaging-spec.md

 must be established between to communicating parachains.

-Messages intended to be read by other Parachains are inserted into `horizontal_messages` of the candidate commitments (`CandidateCommitments`).
-Message which are only intended to be read by the relay chain are inserted into `upward_messages`.
+Messages intended to be read by other Parachains are inserted into `horizontal_messages` of the candidate commitments (`CandidateCommitments`), while message which are only intended to be read by the relay chain are inserted into `upward_messages`.

 The messages are included by collators into the committed candidate receipt (`CommittedCandidateReceipt`), which contains the following fields: